Class times and locations can sometimes change: The SSDC calendar is the final word on class time and location.

 If you miss a class, I will do my best to help you make up the class within the current session, but there are no guarantees due to time and space constraints.
 There is no pro-rating of classes.
 All new sessions start fresh and a diver cannot carry over missed classes from a previous session.

-If your diver decides, after the first class, that they do not want to dive, a refund will be issued.
-There are no refunds after the second class.
+During the initial start with SSDC, if your diver doesn't want to continue after the first class, a refund will be issued.
+There are no refunds after once the second class has started.

 All divers must have completed all forms, be a member of the AAU with the Added Benefit, and pay tuition on time.

-Divers wanting to take a “complete” break will jeopardize their spot (will not be guaranteed their preferred spot and membership in South Shore Diving regardless of ability, or seniority).
+Divers wanting to take a “complete” break will jeopardize their diving spot (divers taking a break will not be guaranteed their preferred spot and membership in South Shore Diving regardless of ability, or seniority).

-A diver taking a “complete” break, yet wanting to be supported at a national event, will have to pay a $150 per day coaching fee, with a 2-day minimum.
+A diver taking a “complete” break, yet wanting to be supported at a national event, will have to pay a $150 per day coaching fee, with a 2-day minimum regardless if a registration fee has been paid.

 Divers wanting to take a break while keeping their spot will need to pay the ”whole” tuition fee for that month, otherwise the diver will be treated as if it is a “complete” break and will potentially lose their spot and membership in South Shore Diving - regardless of ability and seniority.
 If the diver pays the monthly break fee, they will be supported at Nationals if they take a summer break.